dirigeants/klasa/README.md

 ## What's with the name?

 Following suit from Komada (the Croatian word for "pieces"), Klasa is the croation word for "class".
 Like Komada, Klasa is modular, meaning each "piece" is a standalone part that can be easily replaced, enhanced, reloaded, removed.

+## Time to get started!

+See the following [tutorial](https://dirigeants.github.io/klasa/tutorial-GettingStarted.html) on how to get started using Klasa.

+>Documentation for klasa can be found at: [https://dirigeants.github.io/klasa/index.html](https://dirigeants.github.io/klasa/index.html)